Develop a rhythm of activism.

 • Will this even make a difference?

-These questions are entirely normal in a culture that has taught so many of us to shrink back, avoid conflict, and refrain from challenging power.
+These questions are entirely normal in a culture that has taught so many of us to shrink back, avoid conflict, keep our creativity private, and refrain from challenging power.

 But in this moment, with fascism on the rise, we need to intentionally move through this gap – together and with courage.